tsy24/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 * NurseyBook will not automatically refresh the displayed task list to reflect instantaneous changes, such as overdue tasks and new dates of recurring tasks.
 * However, you can manually trigger this refresh, and one way is to enter [`viewTasks`](#view-all-tasks-viewtasks) in the command box.
-Entering task-related command would trigger this refresh.
+Entering any task-related command would trigger this refresh.
 * This will update the overdue status of all tasks and new dates of all recurring tasks.
   * e.g. If the time now is 9.01pm and there is an undone task which is due at 9.00pm the same day, you can enter `viewTasks`, otherwise the red overdue tag will not show automatically.
   * e.g. If the time now is 9.01pm and there is a recurring task due at 9.00pm, you can enter `viewTasks`, otherwise the task's date will remain unchanged.